Why is my lawn disease

 When should I call a professional for lawn disease?

-If the problem is widespread or persistent, or if you're unsure of the cause, it's best to call in a professional landscaper or lawn care specialist to diagnose and treat the issue.
+If you're unable to identify the cause of the lawn disease or the problem persists despite your efforts, it's best to call in a professional lawn care specialist who can properly diagnose and treat the issue.

 Connect with certified professionals in your area